m1k1o/neko/docs/getting-started/troubleshooting.md

 ## Test your client

-Test whether your client can connect to WebRTC here: https://test.webrtc.org/
+Test whether your client [supports](https://www.webrtc-experiment.com/DetectRTC/) and can [connect to WebRTC](https://www.webcasts.com/webrtc/).

 ## Networking